 Goshenite (Colorless Beryl)

-Goshenite is the purest form of beryl possible throughout its crystal structure.
+Goshenite is the purest form of beryl possible in terms of its crystal structure.
 The base chemical formula of any beryl is written as Be3Al2Si6O18, with the elements beryllium, aluminum, silicon, and oxygen.
 The green colored beryl that creates green beryl and emeralds is caused by trace amounts of chromium and vanadium.
 While an exact figure cannot be given since the precise amounts of coloring agent vary from emerald to emerald, the amount is less than 1%.
 This means the actual color of emeralds is white as seen here, instead of green.

 Actual Beryl Color

-In tests like the streak test, a gem of hardness 6 or lower is dragged across an unglazed ceramic plate referred to as a streak plate.
+In tests like the streak test, a gem of hardness 6 or lower is dragged across an unglazed ceramic plate, referred to as a streak plate.
 Crystals with a higher hardness are pulverized and smeared on the plate.

 The color streak or smear left is the actual gem color, and ideally there is nothing else to alter this color (leftover host rock from the ground, highly included sections with other crystals, other elements contaminating the plate, etc).
-All varieties of beryl including morganite, bixbite, heliodor, maxixe, aquamarine, green beryl and emeralds will have a colorless streak.
+All varieties of beryl, including morganite, bixbite, heliodor, maxixe, aquamarine, green beryl and emeralds will have a colorless streak.
 This is because they are colored by various trace elements not part of their core chemistry.